How to Become a Network Security EngineerHow to Become a Network Security EngineerHow to Become a Network Security Engineer

 What Does a Network Security Engineer Do?

-Those interested in becoming network security engineers are well-served by developing skills related to securing data, such as installing firewalls and data encryption programs that protect sensitive information.
+Those interested in becoming network security engineers are well served by developing skills related to securing data, such as installing firewalls and data encryption programs that protect sensitive information.

-Steps to Becoming a Network Security Engineer
+Steps to Become a Network Security Engineer

 Step 1: Earn a Bachelor’s Degree

-Degrees in other fields can also serve as stepping-stones to careers in network security.
+Degrees in other fields can also serve as stepping stones to careers in network security.
 For example, through offerings like online business administration programs, students can study the differences among businesses and organizations in the public, private, and nonprofit sectors.
 The foundational business knowledge gained can allow graduates to apply general knowledge to more specialized fields.
 In addition, understanding the various organizational structures can lead to deeper understanding of what types of data each generates and how data protection needs differ.

-Step 2: Earn a Master’s Degree (Optional)
+Step 2: Earn a Master’s Degree

 Some employers may prefer that candidates hold a master’s degree, which can be helpful in preparing graduates for pursuing leadership positions.
 One example is an online master’s in software development, which helps graduates learn versatile skills that may be applicable for multiple career paths.
 Skills covered include developing and building upon programming skills; mastering databases and cloud environments; and designing and creating accessible interfaces.
 The curriculum is wide-ranging and highly specialized.

-- Intro to programming.
+Intro to Programming

-Another master’s degree option — and one that provides career specificity for students wondering how to become a network security engineer — is Maryville University’s online master’s in cyber security program.
+Another master’s degree option — and one that provides career specificity for students wondering how to become a network security engineer — is Maryville University’s online master’s in cybersecurity program.
 Students can take advantage of the Maryville Virtual Lab and train remotely from practically anywhere in the world and on any online device.
-The curriculum is designed to teach techniques that can prepare students to pursue careers as a network security engineers.
+The curriculum is designed to teach techniques that can prepare students to pursue careers as network security engineers.

-Courses in the online master’s in cyber security degree program include:
+Courses in the online master’s in cybersecurity degree program include:

-Step 3: Build On-the-Job Experience
+Step 3: Build on-the-Job Experience

 Beyond education, on-the-job experience and the initiative to advance one’s own skill set goes a long way toward standing out in a crowd.
 One way to gain a foothold as a network security engineer is to become fluent in related computer fields, such as data networking and programming languages.

 Other steps that can help in boosting career advancement include:

-Showing initiative to stay current with trends affecting large amounts of data.
+Showing initiative to stay current with trends affecting large amounts of data

-Gaining a basic level of experience through an internship or similar on-the-job experience.
+Gaining a basic level of experience through an internship or similar on-the-job experience

-What Skills Does a Network Security Engineer Need?
+Network Security Engineer Skills

 Talents and skills best suited for careers in network security include:

-Analytical skills for thoroughly examining computer systems and networks and for identifying vulnerabilities.
+Analytical skills for thoroughly examining computer systems and networks and for identifying vulnerabilities

-An attention to detail that prevents stealthy cyber attacks.
+An attention to detail that prevents stealthy cyber attacks

-Resourcefulness or ingenuity for anticipating security risks and implementing new ways to neutralize them.
+Resourcefulness or ingenuity for anticipating security risks and implementing new ways to neutralize them

-- Problem-solving skills for quickly uncovering and fixing network flaws.
+Problem-solving skills for quickly uncovering and fixing network flaws

 Network Security Engineer Salaries and Job Outlook